 Difficult concepts inevitably vary in their degree of complexity meaning that different approaches should be taken to tackle different concepts.
 However, one thing that doesn’t change is the ability of teachers to maintain their well-explained concepts, regardless of how complex they may be.

 The Big Short film

 Naude also touches on the work of physicist, Richard Feynman, known as “The Great Explainer”.
-The Noble Prize winner’s achievements spanned great lengths, however, he was particularly proud of his ability to communicate the most complex of topics in the most comprehendible way, that is simple in nature, as possible.
+The Noble Prize winner’s achievements spanned great lengths, however, he was particularly proud of his ability to communicate the most complex of topics in the most comprehendible way, that is as simple in nature, as possible.

 Farnam Street produced a helpful and simple diagram (suitable, right?) to understand Feynman’s practice.

 The four steps Feynman took to communicate complex ideas simply were driving tools for his success, despite how simple they may seem.
 These four steps will help guide you through the specifics of simplifying your complex concept.

 1. Identify the topic and conduct research.